-On July 14, 2020, the Company entered into an Amended and Restated Credit Agreement ("ARCA") with its syndicate of lenders.
-The Company's amended credit facilities (the "Senior Credit Facilities") total \$65 million and consist of a \$22.5 million revolving line of credit, a \$10 million operating line of credit (together, the "Revolving Facilities") and a \$32.5 million term loan (the "Senior Term Loan").
-The Senior Term Loan has a maturity date of May 31, 2021.
-The Revolving Facilities have a maturity date of May 31, 2021, and if not extended, additional advances would not be permitted and any outstanding advances would become repayable at May 31, 2021.
-The Senior Credit Facilities are secured by a floating charge debenture and a general security agreement on the assets of the Company.
-At March 31, 2021 the Company had drawn \$44.2 million on the Senior Credit Facilities.
-There are standard reporting covenants under the Senior Credit Facilities, however there are no financial covenants.
-The Company was in compliance with these standard reporting covenants as at March 31, 2021.
+On June 30, 2021, the Company renewed its credit facility with its syndicate of lenders (the "Senior Credit Facility") which totals \$65 million and consists of a \$55 million revolving line of credit and a \$10 million operating line of credit.
+The Senior Credit Facility has a maturity date of May 30, 2022, and if not extended, additional advances would not be permitted and any outstanding advances would become repayable at May 30, 2022.
+The Senior Credit Facility is secured by a floating charge debenture and a general security agreement on the assets of the Company.
+At September 30, 2021 the Company had drawn \$40.1 million on the Senior Credit Facility.
+There are standard reporting covenants under the Senior Credit Facility, however there are no financial covenants.
+The Company was in compliance with these standard reporting covenants as at September 30, 2021.

-Under the ARCA, advances can be drawn as prime rate loans and bear interest at the bank's prime lending rate plus interest rates between 2.00% and 5.50% for the Revolving Facilities and between 5.00% and 8.50% for the Senior Term Loan.
-Advances may also be drawn as banker's acceptances, Libor loans, and letters of credit, subject to Canadian interest benchmark rates plus margins ranging from 3.00% to 6.50% for the revolving line of credit and 6.00% to 9.50% for the Senior Term Loan.
-Standby fees are charged on the undrawn portion of the Senior Credit Facilities at rates ranging from 0.750% to 1.625%.
+Under the Senior Credit Facility, advances can be drawn as prime rate loans and bear interest at the bank's prime lending rate plus interest rates between 2.00% and 5.50%.
+Advances may also be drawn as banker's acceptances, Libor loans, and letters of credit, subject to Canadian interest benchmark rates plus margins ranging from 3.00% to 6.50%.
+Standby fees are charged on the undrawn portion of the Senior Credit Facility at rates ranging from 0.750% to 1.625%.
 These interest rates, fees and margins vary based on adjusted debt to earnings metrics determined at each quarter end for the preceding 12 months.

-The available lending limit of the Revolving Facilities is scheduled for annual renewal on May 31, 2021, and is based on the Lenders' interpretation of the Company's reserves and future commodity prices.
-There can be no assurance that the amount or terms of the Senior Credit Facilities will not be adjusted at the next annual review.
-In the event that the lenders reduce the Revolving Facilities' borrowing base below the amount drawn at the time of the redetermination, the Company would have 60 days to eliminate any borrowing base shortfall by repaying the amount drawn in excess of the re-determined borrowing base or by providing additional security or other consideration satisfactory to the lenders.
+The semi-annual renewal of the available lending limit of the Senior Credit Facility originally scheduled for November 30, 2021 will be performed in combination with the Senior Credit Facility Amendments described above, and is based on the Lenders' interpretation of the Company's reserves and future commodity prices.
+There can be no assurance that the amount or terms of the Senior Credit Facility will not be adjusted at the next semi-annual review.
+In the event that the lenders reduce the Senior Credit Facility's borrowing base below the amount drawn at the time of the redetermination, the Company would have 60 days to eliminate any borrowing base shortfall by repaying the amount drawn in excess of the re-determined borrowing base or by providing additional security or other consideration satisfactory to the lenders.
 Repayments of principal are not required provided that the borrowings under the facility do not exceed the authorized borrowing amount and the Company is in compliance with all covenants, representations and warranties.

-On October 30, 2020 the Company entered into a term loan with the Business Development Bank of Canada ("BDC") under their Business Credit Availability Program ("BCAP") which provided the Company with a non-revolving \$25 million, second lien, four year term loan facility (the "BDC Term Facility").
+On October 30, 2020 the Company entered into a term loan with the Business Development Bank of Canada ("BDC") under their Business Credit Availability Program ("BCAP") which provided the Company with a nonrevolving \$25 million, second lien, four year term loan facility (the "BDC Term Facility").
 The BDC Term Facility has a maturity date of October 30, 2024 and is secured by a floating charge debenture and a general security agreement on the assets of the Company.
-At March 31, 2021 the Company had drawn the full \$25.0 million on the BDC Term Facility and had accrued \$0.5 million in interest that was added to the principal amount.
+At September 30, 2021 the Company had drawn the full \$25.0 million on the BDC Term Facility and had accrued \$1.2 million in interest that was added to the principal amount.
 There are standard reporting covenants under the BDC Term Facility and certain operational covenants, however there are no financial covenants.